 Editors of the JWE are:

-Kym Anderson, University of Adelaide, CEPR and World Bank
+Kym Anderson, University of Adelaide, Australian National University, and CEPR

 Orley Ashenfelter, Princeton University

 Robert Stavins, Harvard University